AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-18-designing-for-google’s-covid-response-…-and-more-in-person-virtual-options.md

   * [Call or text our accessibility lead Josh Kim.](tele:571-422-2656)

-  * [Request an accommodation through our Google Form.](https://forms.gle/VTys8LzewYs2isUm7) We honor your privacy.
-No identifying information like your name is required to request an accomodation, and all details will be deleted once completed.
+  * [Request an accommodation through our Google Form.](https://forms.gle/VTys8LzewYs2isUm7)

+  We honor your privacy.
+No identifying information like your name is required to request an accommodation, and all details will be deleted once completed.

-    You can learn more about how we’re making DC Design Week an accessible experience by visiting our [accessibility statement](/accessibility/).
+  You can learn more about how we’re making DC Design Week an accessible experience by visiting our [accessibility statement](http://localhost:8080/accessibility/).
 ---